kidsonfilms-python-rules/RebelDiscordBot/README.md

 # Discord Bot for Rebel Retreat

-This is a discord bot for Rebel Retreat.
+This is a Discord bot for Rebel Retreat.
 [Join Here](https://discord.gg/xSvGWYA)
 ## Table of Contents

 - [Installation](#installation)